aspencoyle/aspencoyle.github.io/_posts/2024-11-01-November_posts.md

 Also graded a bunch of stuff for FISH 250!!

+**Tuesday, November 26**

+- Fixed up some of the captions (egg percent -> clutch fullness)
+- Wrote up analysis of why we're seeing highest rates at mid clutch fullness

+**Friday, November 29**

+Took Wednesday and Thursday off for Thanksgiving, but we're in full thesis finishing mode now!!

+- Finished up caption of Figure 5
+- Redid figure numbering in scripts
+- Wrote up analysis of why we're seeing highest rates at mid clutch fullness
+- Finished inviting people to presentation!

+**Saturday, November 30**

+Coming in all day today to work on presentation!
+It's going well so far - ahead of schedule, which is nice!

+**Sunday, November 31**

+More presentation work!!
+Think I've finished the presentation, just in time for my practice presentation tomorrow!!

+Also graded almost all of Lab 9 (missing one that I gave an extension on).
+I'll get to that Monday or Tuesday, and then I'm almost done with all TA work!!

 Goals:
-    - Write up analysis of why we're seeing highest rates at mid clutch fullness
-    - Scale CW
+    - Finish grading Lab 09
-    - Make thesis presentation
+    - Edit thesis presentation
-    - Update thesis with edits
-    - Invite people to thesis presentation!!!
     - Continue reading Linux book